Aryan39232/Beauty_Products_Business_Management/README.md

 ## Installation :

-1. Clone the repository : $ git clone https://github.com/SnehalAShinde/Spring_Boot_Project.git <br>
-           OR
-   Download the zip

 1. Import the project inside STS/Eclipse : <br>
      - Open STS/Eclipse > file > import > maven > existing project > browse > finish . <br>

-2. Make sure you are in the SS_Beauty_Products directory. <br>
+2. Make sure you are in the Beauty_Products directory. <br>

 4.Configure the database connection in application.properties (check the Database section for more information). <br>